 With the students' help, write the main topic on the board and hold a class discussion.
 Then break students into smaller groups, provide each group with a large piece of paper and ask them to draw pictures representing each topic.
-Encourage students to use the illustrations in the book as inspiration by using the student paper version of the book or by projecting the digital version of the book found on teachnutrition.ca/book1 in your classroom.
+Encourage students to use the illustrations in the book as inspiration by projecting the digital version of the book found on teachnutrition.ca/book1 in your classroom.
 Present each group's pictures to the class to wrap up the discussion.